bitfocus/companion-module-obs-studio/HELP.md

 ### Configuration

-- Download and install version 4.9.1 of the [obs-websocket plugin](https://github.com/obsproject/obs-websocket/releases/tag/4.9.1) on the computer running OBS _(5.0.0 support will be added in a future release)_
+- Download and install **version 5.0.0 or above of the [obs-websocket plugin](https://github.com/obsproject/obs-websocket/releases)** on a computer running **OBS 27.2 or above**.
+Alternatively, you can download OBS 28, which includes obs-websocket by default.
-- Configure the plugin as needed in OBS under Tools > WebSockets Server Settings menu
+- Configure the plugin as needed in OBS under Tools > obs-websocket Settings
-- In Companion, specify the IP address of the computer running OBS, the port you are using for the websocket connection (defaults to 4444), and the password (leave blank if authentication is not enabled)
+- In Companion under the OBS module settings, enter the IP address of the computer running OBS, the port you are using for the websocket connection (by default the port is 4455), and the server password (leave blank if authentication is not enabled)

 ### Available actions

 **Recording & Streaming & Outputs**

-- Recording (Start / Stop / Pause / Resume / Toggle)
+- Recording (Toggle Record / Start / Stop / Toggle Pause / Pause / Resume)
 - Streaming (Start / Stop / Toggle)
 - Set Stream Settings
+- Send Stream Caption
-- Output (Start / Stop / Toggle)
+- Output (Toggle / Start / Stop)
-- Replay Buffer (Start / Stop / Save)
+- Replay Buffer (Toggle / Start / Stop / Save)

 **Switching & Transitions**

-- Change Scene
+- Set Program Scene
-- Preview Scene
+- Set Preview Scene
 - Smart Scene Switcher _(Previews selected scene or, if scene is already in preview, transitions the scene to program)_
-- Transition Preview to Program _(Performs the selected transition and then makes the transition the new default)_
+- Transition _(Requires Studio Mode to be active)_
-- Quick Transition _(Performs the selected transition and then returns to the default transition)_
+- Quick Transition _(Performs the selected transition and then returns to the previous transition)_
 - Set Transition Type
 - Set Transition Duration

 **Sources**

 - Set Source Visibility _(Individual sources, or All Sources within a scene)_
-- Set Filter Visibility
+- Set Source Filter Visibility
-- Set Source Properties (Position / Scale / Rotation)
+- Set Source Transform (Position / Scale / Rotation)
 - Source Mute (Set / Toggle)
 - Set Source Volume
 - Adjust Source Volume
 - Set Audio Monitor
+- Set Audio Sync Offset
+- Set Audio Balance
 - Set Source Text (FreeType 2)
 - Set Source Text (GDI+)
 - Refresh Browser Source